 What should I do if I begin to bleed or spot following an embryo transfer?

 Slight discharges or blood following transfer should not set alarm bells ringing.
 It is not necessarily a sign of implantation failure or miscarriage.
 Indeed, taking progesterone itself can cause such side-effects.

 Were bleeding to become significant and constant, the only recommendation which can be given is to rest until a 24 to 48 hour period has gone by with no bleeding.
-It’s impossible to know how the embryo is developing until the pregnancy test can be carried out.
+It’s impossible to know how the embryo is developing until the pregnancy test can be carried out, And also if bleeding is due to implantation bleeding.
 Nothing can be observed on an ultrasound scan until a certain period of time has gone by.

 Last of all, and by way of a more objective recommendation, the patient should remain as calm as possible.
 We are aware of all the emotions and feelings which come into play and, as such, recommend that situations which might lead to stress or anxiety be avoided.
 Spend time with the family and friends with whom you feel most at ease and, of course, during the wait for the result of the pregnancy test, the team at the clinic is also readily available if you need a little extra support.

 THE FOLLOWING MAY ALSO BE OF INTEREST TO YOU: